cronical/idpro-bok-tech-arch/tech-arch.md

 Provisioning
 ------------

-Provisioning describes how the data gets into the identity repository and how it flows further on to support authorization decisions.
+Provisioning is a term that encompases the processes and methods that create, modify, and, eventually, delete the identity and profile information used by IT infrastructure and business applications.
+By these methods the data gets into the identity repository.
+Often provisioing needs to extend to applications  to support authorization decisions.

 Note that the Authoritative Sources for identity attributes transcend the HR system and may include the email system, phone system, training certification etc. In some cases, a company may have more than one HR system.

+The act of provisioning may include certain logic, best modeled as governance.
+In some cases the IGA system actually takes on all the provisioning duties.

 Also note, the notion of importing data does not necessarily mean making a physical copy of data, although it often does.
 The notion also supports the idea of virtualization - where the import of identity information is done at run-time.